African Americans in Arkansas: Slavery

+John Law brought many black slaves to Arkansas.

 Black people were brought to Arkansas as slaves as part of French colonization in the 1720s.
 At the time of the first US census of Arkansas in 1810, they numbered 188, comprising roughly 18 percent of the population.
 The African American population of Arkansas would grow in proportion, comprising 110,000 and 25% of the population in 1860 on the eve of the American Civil War.
 African Americans lived throughout the state, and were primarily made to work on cotton plantations; some were made to work skilled trades.
 Living conditions were barely adequate for survival, and African Americans had a mortality rate 30 percent higher than the white population (although the mortality rate in Arkansas was slightly better than the national average for African Americans).
 Fugitive slaves were common, despite the risk of physical punishment.
 Little is known about the culture of African Americans of this era, but it is clear that the African American population of this time managed to build cultural institutions and practices.